Neeko-onTheRoad/CppProperty/README.md

 This is a simple library that makes you easy to write get/set function.
 You can use Properties by include `"CppProperty.hpp"`.
-That header file include all properties.
+It includes all properties.

-Or you can use specific property by include `"Property/<PropertyName>"`.
+Or you can use specific property by include `"Property/<PropertyName>.hpp"`.

 ## Property